sap-tutorials/Tutorials/tutorials/abap-environment-s4hanacloud-service-consumption/abap-environment-s4hanacloud-service-consumption.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Copying the inbound service URL)]
-  1. Logon to SAP S/4HANA Cloud system as administrator and select **Communication Arrangement** in the **Communication Management** section.
+  1. Log in to SAP S/4HANA Cloud system as administrator and select **Communication Arrangement** in the **Communication Management** section.

       ![Copying the inbound service URL](administrator.png)